rdehaan/ja-asp/README.md

 ## License

-- This project is licensed under [TODO].
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.